StateFarm-STEM/pyinthesky/lesson2/README.md

 - none

 #### Objectives:
+- How to download the software
-- How to connect the Arduino
+- How to connect to the Arduino
 - Blink the onboard LED

 ## Blink the LED